 Leaving Melbourne in 1947 Nolan trekked across far north Queensland and Fraser Island (Fraser Island 1947) and painted a second historical series on the shipwreck victim Mrs Eliza Fraser.
-He visited the ravaged landscape of Mt Isa mine in 1948, painting Pretty Polly Mine 1948.
-Hen then travelled to central Australia, where he developed a deep interest in the ill-fated Australian explorers Burke and Wills, who died attempting to cross Australia from south to north, who he depicted in Burke and Wills expedition, ‘Gray sick’ 1949.
+He visited the ravaged landscape of a Mt Isa mine in 1948, painting Pretty Polly Mine.
+He then travelled to central Australia, where he developed a deep interest in the ill-fated Australian explorers Burke and Wills, who died attempting to cross Australia from south to north, and depicted them in Burke and Wills expedition, ‘Gray sick’ 1949.

-In 1948, the visiting Kenneth Clark, Slade Professor at Oxford, urged Nolan to travel in Europe.
-Nolan left Australia for London in 1951 and spent extended periods in Greece and the USA.
+In 1948, Kenneth Clark, Slade Professor at Oxford, was visiting Australia and urged Nolan to travel in Europe.
+Nolan left for London in 1951 and spent extended periods in Greece and the USA.
 He continued to work on his early subject matter throughout his career, returning almost obsessively to the Kelly Gang, Eliza Fraser and Burke and Wills, for example in Burke 1962.
-He also worked often as a designer for the theatre and opera, his productions including Samon et Dalila 1987 and The Abduction from the Seraglio 1987 at Covent Garden, London and Il trovatore for the Australian Opera 1983.
-He was made an Associate Member of the Royal Academy of Arts (UK) in 1987, and a Companion of the Order of Australia in 1988.
+He also worked often as a designer for theatre and opera productions, including Samon et Dalila and The abduction from the Seraglio in 1987 at Covent Garden, London and Il trovatore for the Australian Opera in 1983.
+Nolan was knighted in 1981 and made an associate member of the Royal Academy of Arts (UK) in 1987 and a companion of the Order of Australia in 1988.